minjismin/CSE15L/lab-report-4-week-8.md

 ## Possbile code changes

 To read snippet 3, code should be able to find missing bracket and parenthesis.
-Therefore, by adding codes that can find out the missing part and can take links as strings, added code will help orignial code to successfully read snippet 3.
+Therefore, by adding new codes that can find out the missing part and can take links as strings, added code will help orignial code to successfully read snippet 3.